rovellipaolo/NinjaDroid/README.md

 $ make build-linux
 ```

-Due to `aapt` dependencies, on Linux, you may also need to install some additional libraries such as: 'lib32z1', 'lib32z1-dev' and 'lib32stdc++6'.
+Due to `aapt` dependencies, on some Linux distributions, you may also need to install some additional libraries such as: `lib32stdc++6` or `libstdc++`.

-For example, in Ubuntu:
+For example, in Debian and Ubuntu:

 ```
-$ sudo apt-get install lib32z1 lib32z1-dev lib32stdc++6
+$ sudo apt install lib32stdc++6
 ```

+In Fedora everything should work out-of-the-box.

 #### MacOS:
 Just launch the following command, which will install the Python dependencies and make sure that `aapt`, `apktool` and `dex2jar` have executable permissions.